 Links for Parents and Carers for further help and support:

-First Response Staffordshire – to report a concern if you are worried about the safety of a child up to the age of 18.
+Staffordshire Children's Advice and Support Service – to report a concern if you are worried about the safety of a child up to the age of 18.

 Tel : 0800 1313126

-NSPCC- advice on how to report concerns about children and advice on how to keep children safe
+NSPCC- advice on how to keep children safe including mental health, online safety and relationships

 CAMHS: Child and Adolescents Mental Health Service